ForestAdmin/lumber/README.md

 - [List of commands](#commands)

 ### Quickstart
-`$ lumber generate`
+    lumber generate

 NOTICE:

 - Your database credentials **are safe**.
-They are only stored in the Lumber generated microservice.
+They are only stored in your Lumber generated admin.

 ![Example](/assets/console.gif "Example")